Esri/i3s-spec/README.md

 The following layer types have been specified and the standard validated via implementation and production deployments:

 - [3D Objects](docs/1.7/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
-- [Integrated Mesh](docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, from satellite, aerial or drone imagery via dense matching photogrammetric software)
+- [Integrated Mesh](docs/1.7/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetric software)
-- [Point](docs/1.6/Point_ReadMe.md) (e.g. hospitals or schools, trees, street furniture, signs, from GIS data)
+- [Point](docs/1.6/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
 - [Point Cloud](docs/2.0/pcsl_ReadMe.md) (e.g. large point data from LiDAR)
 - [Building Scene Layer](docs/1.6/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

-The specification of the [indexed 3D scene layer (I3S)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](./format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md#scene-layer-packages), as well as the specification for accessing I3S resources as [scene service REST](./service/SceneService.md) endpoints, are described in this standard as open formats.
+The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and [scene layer package (\*.slpk)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md#scene-layer-packages), as well as the specification for accessing I3S resources as scene service REST endpoints, are described in this standard as open formats.
+The REST endpoint implementations are described in the ReadMe for each profile.

 ## Designed for Web, Mobile and Cloud